Pie

 The berries that I dehydrated were still on the moist side so I stuck them in the fridge and a month later worked great as a topping for cheesecake.
 This particular recipe uses yogurt instead of sour cream, so combined with the berries is a pretty healthy as well as extremely tasty dessert, or breakfast, or snack (you get the idea!)
 See baked yogurt cheesecake recipe for details - but note that you don't even need Greek style yogurt - any plain yogurt works fine for me!
 Or try this egg free/no bake recipe that includes instructions for a haskap topping or Vegan Glute Free cheesecake.

-Jam & Jelly (Fruit Spreads)
+Jam & Jelly & Fruit Spreads

 Honeyberry jam has a very distinctive, rich flavor.
 The skin of the berries contributes tartness and dark purple-blue color to the healthy spread.
 Most people like a tart jam with low sugar - 1/4 c of sugar per cup of mashed berries.
 Less than 25% sugar is called a fruit spread.

-Ball Low or No Sugar Pectin works great using half the amount of pectin in the blueberry recipe.
-Pomona's Universal Pectin also works.
-Pomona's full instructions can be found here (use directions for blueberries).
-Or you can try making your own pectin from green apples!
-For sweet jam using no pectin, use 1 cup sugar per 1 cup of berries, boiled for 8-10 minutes (up to 220F, gel stage).
+"Jam" is technically over half sugar.
+For jam using no pectin, use 1 cup sugar per 1 cup of berries, boiled for 8-10 minutes (up to 220F, gel stage).
 All Our Fingers in the Pie uses 1:1 sugar/berries with lemon juice.
 And Roweca's channel shows how to pick and make haskap jam.
-Here's a Russian jam recipe - Slide 61 - Varenye.
+Here's a Russian jam recipe -

 Honeyberry jelly is sweeter than the jam as the berry skins have been removed, and has a lighter purple color.
 The jelly has a tang to it similar to raspberry jelly.